LemesoftNostalgic/sprint-o-matic/README.md

 first control especially in Windows environment.
 That is caused mostly by the garbage collection of Python programming language, so there is not much I can do about it.
 The lag, if any, should stabilize later in the course.
-In my case the longest jam happened when "Anti-malware service executable" of the Windows Defender was simultaneously running at high priority in the background.
-I waited patiently for about a half a minute and the jamming ended by itself.

 In addition to the ready-built binaries, it is also quite easy to build the application from sources using dopyinstaller.sh (Linux) or